Main Page Computing Misc About

 Installing Gentoo Linux

 This is mainly a guide for myself, but if you want to install it in a similar way, you may also find it useful.
+It assumes you have some experience with Gentoo or at least Linux.
 I'm including some extra explanations and comments to make it easier for others to understand.

 It is currently a work in progress, I don't recommend relying on it yet, but you can at least use it as an overview.
 You probably want to follow the Gentoo handbook instead, especially if you're a beginner.